privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Seller Ad Service <> SellerFrontEnd Communication

-[Seller's ad service][20] can send gRPC or HTTPS to SellerFrontend service.
-There would be an [Envoy Proxy][45] service hosted before [SellerFrontEnd][21].
-If HTTPS is sent to SellerFrontEnd, Envoy Proxy would translate that to gRPC.
+[Seller's ad service][20] can send gRPC or HTTPS request to SellerFrontend service.
+There would be an [Envoy Proxy][45] service instance hosted before [SellerFrontEnd][21] for HTTPS to gRPC translation.

 The communication between seller's ad service and SellerFrontEnd service would be over TLS / SSL that provide communications security by encrypting data sent over the untrusted network to an authenticated peer.